- slide 1 of 3

-Question: How many amendments are there to the Constitution?
+Question: How many delegates signed the Constitution?

 Answer: There are currently 27 amendments to the United States Constitution.
 The first 10 amendments to the Constitution are called the Bill of Rights and were added to ensure the document's ratification.